abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.
-- [ ] Requires minimal guidance from seniors and can help unblock juniors when necessary.
+- [ ] Requires minimal guidance from seniors and can help unblock other developers when necessary.
 - [ ] Distinguishes between what work is relevant now, and what work can be tackled later.